 U.S. to fill strategic oil reserve 'to the top,' Trump says

-President Donald Trump said on Friday that the United States would take advantage of low oil prices and buy a large quantity of crude to fill the nation's emergency crude oil reserve, in a move aimed to help energy producers struggling from the price plunge.
+President Donald Trump said on Friday that the United States would take advantage of low oil prices and fill the nation's emergency crude oil reserve, in a move aimed to help energy producers struggling from the price plunge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)